Getting Started

 Where can I find my insurance ID card?

-You can find your ID card in a few different ways!
+You can find your ID card in two different ways!

 1. Digital ID card*: You may access a digital ID card via the Kaiser Permanente app.
 Once downloaded, open the app and sign in or register for an account.
 Once you've registered for an account, sign in and tap the membership card icon on the app dashboard.